Army Weapons Qualification for Enlisted Promotion

 months) with the Soldier’s assigned weapon.

-own fault, no valid score will exist.
-Qualification scores will be provided by the CDR for input to the
+her own fault, no valid score will exist.
+Qualification scores will be provided by the CDR for input to

-database.
-If individual weapon qualification cannot be provided by the CDR and verifying information is
+the database.
+If individual weapon qualification cannot be provided by the CDR and verifying

-another individually assigned weapon when duty or modification table of organization and equipment
+may be another individually assigned weapon when duty or modification table of organization and

-(MTOE) requires (for example, 9-millimeter pistol for military police).
-CDRs must ensure only the
+equipment (MTOE) requires (for example, 9-millimeter pistol for military police).
+CDRs must ensure

-primary assigned weapon is entered for promotion points.
-Refer to DA Pam 350–38 for additional
+only the primary assigned weapon is entered for promotion points.
+Refer to DA Pam 350–38 for

-(4) Weapons qualification charts are provided below (table 3–7 for promotion to SGT and table 3–8 for
+(4) Weapons qualification charts are provided below (table 3–7 for promotion to SGT and table 3–

 qualification as an exception to the 24-month limit.
 However, once assigned to an organization with

-post partum profile who are unable to qualify with a weapon due to a physical limitation will use their
+have a post partum profile who are unable to qualify with a weapon due to a physical limitation will

-last weapon qualification score until the Soldier is medically cleared to fire for qualification.
-If the
+use their last weapon qualification score until the Soldier is medically cleared to fire for

-will be granted a minimum qualifying score of 23 hits on the M16 scale, DA Form 5790–R (the effective
+assigned) will be granted a minimum qualifying score of 23 hits on the M16 scale, DA Form 5790–